Balwant195/MTech-Dissertation/README.md

 - `report/`: Contains a detailed report.
 - `data/`: Includes datasets used in the study (Hinglish, Spanish-English, Marathi-English).
-- `results/`: Summary of performance metrics, including accuracy and loss tables, and loss vs. epoch figures.
 - `scripts/`: Code for training models and generating performance metrics.

 ## Future Work